KostiantynFrolov/tonic-or-toxic/README.md

 # tonic_or_toxic - health and wellness application

-Welcome to my first project, developed to assist people in achieving better health
+Welcome to my first own project, developed to assist people in achieving better health

 ## Table of contents
 * [General info](#general-info)